Adeegithub/Adeegithub/README.md

-<h1 align="center">Hey there 👋, I'm Adeesha</h1>
+<h1 align="center">Hey there folks 😉 👋 </h1>

 <p align="justify">
-Hello!
-I'm a self-motivated BEng(Hons) Software Engineering Grad with a strong foundation in the field, complemented by 12 months of valuable industry experience as a software engineering intern.
-My journey in the world of technology has been defined by a collaborative spirit and a love for tackling new challenges.
-I thrive in team settings and believe that collective innovation drives success.
-Beyond the world of code, I also lead a dual life as a Professional Cricket player, where teamwork and determination are equally essential.
-I'm excited to continue my growth in the software industry, always eager to embrace fresh opportunities and contribute to meaningful projects.
-Let's connect and explore how we can work together to make a positive impact! 🚀🏏
+👋 Hello!
+I'm Adeesha Gunawardana, a dedicated Software Engineer currently refining my skills at Nimbus Venture.
+I hold a First-Class Honours degree in BEng(Hons) Software Engineering with Industrial Placement from the University of Westminster.
+With hands-on experience in Java, Spring Boot, Microservices, and a growing expertise in DevOps tools like Docker, CI/CD, and AWS, I’m passionate about building scalable and efficient solutions.

+My journey in tech has been enriched by 12 months of industry experience during my internship, and now as a full-time engineer, I'm eager to contribute to impactful projects while embracing continuous learning.
+Collaboration is at the heart of everything I do, as I believe teamwork drives innovation and success.

+Beyond the screen, I’m a Professional Cricket player, having led teams with determination and resilience both on and off the field.
+Cricket has taught me the value of leadership, adaptability, and striving for excellence—qualities I bring to my software career.

+Let's connect and explore opportunities to create meaningful solutions together! 🚀🏏

- #SoftwareEngineering #TeamPlayer #CricketEnthusiast #TechInnovation
+#SoftwareEngineer #Microservices #DevOps #TeamPlayer #CricketEnthusiast
 </p>

  <img src ="https://github.com/Adeegithub/Adeegithub/blob/main/coder1.gif?raw=true" alt="Developer Coding" width="300" height="300" align = "right"> <br>